softlynn/mangaupscaler/native_host/README.txt

-Manga Upscaler - Optional AI / RTX Local Enhancer (Advanced)
+Manga Upscaler - Local AI Host (Windows)

 Why this exists:
-- Browser-only enhancement is fast and works everywhere, but it can't match true AI upscalers.
+- The extension relies on a local AI host for upscaling (MangaJaNai / IllustrationJaNai via Real-ESRGAN).
-- This optional local host lets the extension send the current panel to a local program that can run Real-ESRGAN / waifu2x / RTX Video Super Resolution-like pipelines on your GPU.
+- The host runs locally so the browser stays lightweight.

 What's included here:
 - native_messaging_manifest.template.json  (template for native messaging registration)